 |Sydney / Melbourne to Milan||Points Currency||Business Class||First Class||Airline / Route|

-In a point-per-point comparison, KrisFlyer still has the battle won in terms of pricing.
+In a point-per-point comparison, due to the changes to the Cathay loyalty program, it is now the cheapest in terms of pricing.

-In a perfect world where everyone has lots of points/miles to redeem, you’re not going to go too far wrong targeting either Asia Miles or KrisFlyer for your redemptions.
+In a perfect world where everyone has lots of points/miles to redeem, you’re not going to go too far wrong targeting either Cathay or KrisFlyer for your redemptions.

 KrisFlyer also generally has good redemption availability in Business and First Class, making it easier to score those Business or First Class seats in the first place.